 12. What if I have a side gig where I’m not treated as an employee?

 If you have self-employment income, you will generally owe both income tax and self-employment tax.
 Form W-4 is primarily intended to be used by employees who are not subject to self-employment tax.
 Thus, like the old Form W-4, the redesigned Form W-4 does not compute self-employment tax.
-If you would like to use Form W-4 to make an adjustment to your withholding to account for self-employment income that you will receive from another source, use the withholding calculator at www.irs.gov/W4app or refer to IRS Publication 505.
+If you would like to use Form W-4 to make an adjustment to your withholding to account for self-employment income that you will receive from another source, use the Tax Withholding Estimator at www.irs.gov/W4app or refer to IRS Publication 505.